WilliamHeaven/bytebuf/README.md

 Replacement for [bytes.Buffer](https://golang.org/pkg/bytes/#Buffer) that you can use in a performace-sensitive parts or your Go programs.

+For explanation why this package is needed, see [rationale](#implementation-difference--rationale).

 ## Quick start / Installation

 ```bash